2. INTRODUCTION

 Lai, Mamaril and Fernando (1979a) had revised the freshwater calanoid copepods of the Philippines and created a new genus (Filipinodiaptomus) for an endemic species of the Philippines.
 My own studies revealed a few more records for the Philippines through a one-year ecological study of Laguna de Bay, mainly (Petersen 1981e, Petersen and Carlos 1984a).

-Recently the Rotifers have been further studied (Tuyor and Segers, 1999).
+Tuyor and Segers, 1999).
 In a study by Berbano et al (2001c) 6 species of Rotifera, 8 species of cladocerans and 6 species of copepods were found in Lake Taal where the Keratella procurva, Diaphanosoma sarsi and Eucyclops "serrulatus" were the most abundant rotifer, cladoceran and copepod, respectively.
-Further the composition, abundance and distribution in space and in time of the rotifers of Pasig River has been investigated by Papa and his team (Lazo et al, 2009).
+The literature about Taal Lake has just been reviewed by Papa and Mamaril (2011a) and species composition updated by Papa et al. (2012b).
+Further the composition, abundance and distribution in space and in time of the rotifers of Pasig River has been investigated by Papa and his team (Lazo et al, 2009a).
 Factors as dissolved oxygen, temperature and salinity affected the abundance of the species, among which pollution tolerant and indicator species from Brachionus (e.g. B. caudatus), Keratella (e.g. K. tropica) and Filinia were among the most common rotifers.
 The Philippine species of Diaphanosoma are investigated and revised by Korovchinsky (1986, 1991, 1998a, 2000a+b)).
 The mainly marine Calanoid copepods of the genus Pseudodiaptomus was studied by Walter (1986b) and Walter et al (2006).

 Tekstboks: Fishing from shoreline in Laguna de Bay 1980